Free Independence and Unitary Design from Random Matrix Product Unitaries: Introduction

-To study the emergence of freeness beyond local observables, we further compute the frame potential for the RMPU ensemble~\cite{Bisio2009,roberts2017chaos}.
-Unlike other, inequivalent measures of unitary design (as reviewed in App.~\ref{ap:a}), the frame potential captures the average OTOC value over all operator insertions $A^{(i)}$ and $B^{(i)}$ in its more general expression $\propto \tr[A^{(1)}_U B^{(1)} \cdots A^{(k)}_U B^{(k)}]$~\cite{roberts2017chaos}.
+To probe the emergence of freeness beyond local observables, we also compute the \emph{frame potential} of the RMPU ensemble~\cite{Bisio2009,roberts2017chaos}.
+In contrast to other, inequivalent measures of approximate designs (reviewed in App.~\ref{ap:a}), the frame potential captures an average OTOC over all operators~\cite{roberts2017chaos}.
 This measure can therefore be interpreted as an average-case probe of freeness.
-Through exact computation to the leading orders in large $\chi$, we find that the frame potential for $\mc{R}$ is approximately equal to the Haar value, also with a correction scaling as $\chi^{-2}$.
-This result therefore resolves an open question for whether frame potential designs can be reached for a low unitary complexity (i.e., polynomial gate count), while simultaneously showing that RMPUs lead to approximate freeness not only in specific settings, but also typically.
-A summary of our main results is presented in Table~\ref{tab:example}, together with some previous results on the design properties of RMPUs~\cite{schuster2024randomun,Lami2025}.
+Through exact computation up to the leading orders in large $\chi$, we find that the frame potential for $\mc{R}$ is approximately equal to the Haar value, also with an error of $\mathcal O(N\chi^{-2})$.
+This result therefore resolves an open question for whether frame potential designs can be reached in an equivalently `extremely' low depth compared to relative error designs, while simultaneously showing that RMPUs lead to approximate freeness not only in specific settings, but also typically.
+A summary of our main results is presented in Table~\ref{tab:example}, along with previous relevant results~\cite{schuster2024randomun,Lami2025}.

-In summary, our results show that when considering correlations that stem from both forwards and backwards evolution in a many-body system, higher-order characteristics of randomness emerge which are encoded in Heisenberg operators and are predicted by free probability.
+In summary, our results show that when considering correlations that stem from both forwards and backwards evolution in a many-body system, higher-order characteristics of randomness emerge, encoded in Heisenberg operators and predicted by free probability.
 This perspective is orthogonal to traditional approaches in characterizing unitary randomness, which implicitly prioritize forward-in-time correlations and quantum states.
 We take the first steps toward integrating these approaches.
 Our results lead to natural questions regarding both the time scales of universality in the random matrix behavior of chaotic systems and the source of advantage in quantum algorithms.
 We discuss these points and other avenues in Sec.~\ref{sec:discussion}.